karthicware/StudyMate/docs/guidelines/airbnb-inspired-design-system/4-component-elevation-and-depth.md

 # 4. Component Elevation and Depth

+> **🎯 PRIMARY REFERENCE**: This document implements the comprehensive shadow and depth system defined in [Shadow.md](./Shadow.md).
+> - Shadow.md contains the complete step-by-step implementation guide
+> - All principles below are derived from and must align with Shadow.md
+> - **Shadow.md takes absolute precedence** for any conflicts or clarifications

 We use **subtle layering** and **controlled shadows** to establish visual hierarchy and depth, reinforcing the "Trust through Fidelity" principle.

 ## 4.1 Color Layering for Depth (Shade Strategy)